chimera-linux/chimera-linux.github.io/_docs/installation.md

 ### Root filesystem tarballs

 As a bit of a special case, Chimera also provides root file system tarballs.
-This is a small, pre-packaged Chimera installation.
+They are small, pre-packaged Chimera installations.
 The following flavors are always available:

 * **Bootstrap** tarballs (created from the `base-bootstrap` metapackage)